pradyuman/personal-website-old/README.md

-# scyphi.github.io
+# pradyuman.github.io
-The source code of my personal website (fully up to date).
+The source code of my personal website.